Energy Superhub Oxford (ESO)

 Ground source review: Energy Superhub Oxford (ESO)

-Kensa Contracting deliver over 300 ground source heat pumps connected to ambient temperature shared ground loop arrays as part of a £41m world-first Energy Superhub built in Oxford.
+Kensa Contracting delivers ground source heat pumps connected to ambient temperature shared ground loop arrays as part of a £41m world-first Energy Superhub built in Oxford.

 Ground source review: Energy Superhub Oxford (ESO)

-- Lisa Pender (Energy Superhub Oxford Grant Administrator)
+- Amy Featherstone (Energy Superhub Oxford Grant Administrator)

-In April 2019 Kensa Contracting and the Energy Superhub Oxford consortium were awarded Innovate UK funding for a £41 million project which will deliver a 50MW grid balancing battery connected to superfast EV charge points, as well as 300 domestic Kensa ground source heat pumps (GSHP) with smart controls.
+In April 2019, Kensa Contracting and the Energy Superhub Oxford consortium were awarded Innovate UK funding for a £41 million project which will deliver a 50MW grid balancing battery connected to superfast EV charge points, as well as domestic Kensa ground source heat pumps (GSHPs) with smart controls.
 The project aims to reduce emissions and improve public health by accelerating a switch to electric vehicles and decarbonisation of heating for homes and buildings.

 How will the Energy Superhub Oxford project work?

-The Energy Superhub Oxford project will integrate Kensa Shoebox heat pumps in individual properties connected to shared ground loop arrays and smart controls and dynamic energy pricing.
+The Energy Superhub Oxford project will feature Kensa Shoebox heat pumps in individual properties, connected to shared ground loop arrays and integrated with smart controls and dynamic energy pricing.

 - A new set of dynamic energy prices are released each day.